Development of Spock: The later film franchise

 Nimoy became "excited" about the prospect of portraying Spock once more after he had seen The Wrath of Khan.
 Paramount Pictures approached him to see if he wanted to play Spock once more, but coupled with a desire to achieve a film career outside of the franchise, he told them he wanted to direct the next film.
 After convincing studio chief Michael Eisner that he had not had the death of Spock included in his contract for the previous film, and he did not hate Star Trek as Eisner believed, Nimoy was given the job.
 Eisner immediately joked that the title could be "Leonard Nimoy directs The Search for Spock", and although other story ideas were considered, the general premise remained.
 One idea which was ruled out, was to have Spock appear in a ghost-like form, similar to Alec Guinness as Obi-Wan Kenobi in The Empire Strikes Back and Return of the Jedi.

 Following the success of Star Trek III: The Search for Spock, Nimoy was once again asked to direct.
 Production was delayed for several months while Shatner negotiated for a pay increase.
 This resulted in Bennett considering replacing the entire main cast, and filming a prequel instead, with the idea that it would cut down on both Shatner and Nimoy's increasing wage costs and be far more profitable.
 Shatner, Nimoy and Roddenberry were against the re-boot idea, and when eventually Shatner agreed to a new contract the impetus to replace the cast was lost.
 Nimoy, on the evolution of Spock in Star Trek IV: The Voyage Home, said "He's a very different Spock.
 A Spock who's evolving, who's confused.
 He's trying to figure out who he's supposed to be and how he's supposed to function".
-He identified the moment when Spock rediscovered himself as the scene where the character says "No, but it is the human thing to do." in response to a question from Kirk about whether or not rescuing Pavel Chekov from the hospital was logical.
+He identified the moment when Spock rediscovered himself as the scene where the character says "No, but it is the human thing to do." in response to a question from Kirk about whether rescuing Pavel Chekov from the hospital was logical.